blz-it/aec-2024-skill08-s4-api/DOCS.md

 This endpoint uses HTTP Long Polling, meaning the connection will remain open until an event is available.
 Clients should make a request to this endpoint and wait for a response.
 Once a response is received, the client should immediately make another request to continue receiving events.

-!!! note

-    For the initial request, it is possible to pass the query parameter `wait=false` to get the current event immediately.
+> Note: For the initial request, it is possible to pass the query parameter `?wait=false` to get the current event immediately.

 ```
 GET /events/:id/subscribe